HumanCellAtlas/dcp2/docs/dcp2_system_design.rst

 ------------------------------------------

 |nn| Before the ``delta`` staging areas specification was written, the DCP
-utilized the functionality that ``normal`` staging areas can contain multiple versions of an entity and reuse them to import the updates to a project.
+utilized the functionality that ``complete`` staging areas can contain multiple versions of an entity and reuse them to import the updates to a project.
 This is still being supported for backwards compatibility. |ne|